 ( Two “before” images kindly given for comparison by Princess Cruises UK media).

 The old buffet consisted of two parts ran onto one another: the more mid-ship Horizon Court and Cafe Caribe in the aft.
 It was a perfectly nice buffet, but with hindsight, it can be said that the decor was rather dated.
 The floors were covered in swirly carpet and the restaurant was decked with heavy upholstered furniture.
 Their transformation is utterly mesmerising.
 Prepare to be amazed as you walk into the brand new World Fresh Marketplace buffet this season!

 World Fresh Marketplace is now an airy, contemporary affair with light colours and furniture to match.
-The new dining space utilises a combination of seating styles and colours keeping the area interesting.
+The new dining space utilises a combination of seating styles & colours, keeping the area contemporary and interesting.
 An absolute delight!